tcsh-org/www/README.md

 Commit your changes:

+* Commit source changes:
   * Use `git diff` to review source changes.
   * Use `git status` to review new, changed, and removed files.
   * Use `git add` to select files to be committed.
   * Run `git commit` to commit the changes.
 * Run `hugo` to regenerate the files in the [docs](docs) directory.
+* Commit regenerated files:
   * Use `git diff` to review changes from regenerating the site.
   * Use `git status` to review new, changed, and removed files.
   * Run `git add` to select the regenerated files to be committed.
   * Run `git commit` to commit the regenerated files.
+* Merge the two commits and push to GitHub:
   * Run `git rebase -i HEAD~2` and use `fixup` to merge the commits.
   * Run `git push` to push your changes to GitHub.

 The source files must be committed before regenerating the site, because the last-modified timestamp for a source file is derived from its commit